browserengineering/book/book/invalidation.md

   array of some `LineLayout` child.
 - In `word` and `input`, `BlockLayout` will call `get_font`, as will the `TextLayout` and `InputLayout` methods.
-- Basically every layout method calls `device_px`.
+- Basically every layout method calls `dpx`.

 The `new_line` and `add_inline_child` methods are only called through `layout`, which resets the `children` array, so they don't break